yayayavuz/Fifa20/README.md

 ## File Descriptions <a name="files"></a>
-There is only one jupyter notebook, footballer_valuation.ipynb, that contains all the codes worked with in this project.
+There is only one jupyter notebook, footballer_valuation.ipynb, that contains all the codes in this project.

 ## Results<a name="results"></a>
 Main findings can be found in [this]() medium post